NiloofarESF1996/Detection_of_Gravitational_Waves/README.md

 ## Notebooks

-- **sample_DataSet-TDA.ipynb**: Contains the code for data simulation and the process of generating Betti curves from the gravitational wave and noise data.
+- **sample_DataSet-TDA.ipynb**: Contains the code for data simulation (using PyCBC) and the process of generating Betti curves from the gravitational wave and noise data.
 - **ML_v5.ipynb**: Includes the machine learning model (SVM) used to classify the signals based on the topological features.

 ## Results